Find It Locally

 Search CISA’s online guide to local farms, food, and more!Find Local Food

-As of the start of 2021, the ERC offers a “fully refundable” tax credit for eligible employers that equals 70% of qualified wages.
-Qualified wages include up to $10,000 per employee per quarter for each of the first two quarters of 2021, so the maximum credit an employer can receive per employee in 2021 is $14,000.
-The credit is taken on the employer portion of social security taxes, but if the credit is greater than social security taxes owed, the remaining amount will simply be paid directly (aka “fully refunded”) to employers.
+The ERC offers a “fully refundable” tax credit for eligible employers.
+The ERC is taken on the employer portion of social security taxes, but if the credit is greater than social security taxes owed, the remaining amount will simply be paid directly (aka “fully refunded”) to employers.
+The ERC equals 70% of qualified wages in 2021, and up to 50% of qualified wages in 2020.
+Qualified wages are defined as follows:

-Note that for 2021, the ERC tax credit is available to businesses that took a loan under the Paycheck Protection Program (PPP), including first-round PPP borrowers who originally were ineligible to claim the tax credit; however, the credit can only be taken on wages that will not be forgiven under PPP.
+Legislation passed in 2021 newly made the ERC available to businesses that took a loan under the Paycheck Protection Program (PPP), including first-round PPP borrowers who originally were ineligible to claim the tax credit; however, the credit can only be taken on wages that will not be forgiven under PPP.

 Businesses are eligible to take this credit during any quarter in which either of the following conditions apply:

-Employers can take advantage of this credit when filing federal tax returns with IRS forms 941 or 943, and/or by using IRS form 7200 to claim a refund (aka “advance payment”).
-See this IRS webpage and this FAQ page for more details on the ERC and how to claim the credit.
+Employers can take advantage of this credit when filing federal tax returns with IRS form 941 for non-farms or 943 for farms (or form 941-X or 943-X to claim the credit for previously filed quarters), and/or by using IRS form 7200 to claim a refund (aka “advance payment”).
+See this IRS webpage and this FAQ page for more details on the ERC and how to claim the credit; however, note that the content in both pages has not been updated (refer to the links at the top of the page for up-to-date ERC guidance).

 Click here to return to the COVID-19 Resources page.